Join | Login

 Do any of these signs of burnout look familiar?

 It’s okay if you see these symptoms among your athletes and maybe even yourself.
 It’s to be expected with the time and commitment involved in playing a sport.
-What you do to combat the signs is what will make the difference in getting you and your team through The Grind.
+What you do to combat the signs is what will make the difference in getting you and your team through the grind of a season.
+Here are four suggestions.

 TJ Buchanan is the coaching education content manager at US Lacrosse.
 Suggest topics for future coaching blog posts in the comments section.